Get 80% off your plan for your first 3 months*

 Writing approach:

-• Use plain language to summarise key sections
+• use plain language to summarise key sections

-• Include supporting data to back up your ideas
+• include supporting data to back up your ideas

 Tailor to your audience:

-• Emphasise market opportunity size and funding requirements for lenders
+• emphasise market opportunity size and funding requirements for lenders

 Keep your executive summary to one page to maintain attention.

-Executive summary examples
+Executive summary example

-Example for a small graphic design studio
+Here's an example for a small graphic design studio.

-The business: BrightSpark Design is a boutique graphic design studio specialising in brand identity for local start-ups.
+BrightSpark Design is a boutique graphic design studio specialising in brand identity for local start-ups.

-The solution: BrightSpark Design offers three tiered branding packages, from a basic logo and colour palette to a comprehensive brand guide with marketing materials.
+BrightSpark Design offers three tiered branding packages, from a basic logo and colour palette to a comprehensive brand guide with marketing materials.
 You get personalised service to create a professional identity that builds customer trust and growth.

-The opportunity: With over 200 new businesses registering in the area each year, there is clear demand.
+With over 200 new businesses registering in the area each year, there is clear demand.
 You could aim to capture 10% of this market within your first two years.

-Financials: You may seek a $15,000 loan to fund initial marketing and purchase industry-standard software.
+You may seek a $15,000 loan to fund initial marketing and purchase industry-standard software.
 You could reach profitability within 18 months by securing two new clients per month.

 FAQs on executive summaries